ryfz081/amads/docs/developer_notes/design.rst

 - ``duration`` refers to ``offset - onset``

-- Scores are hierarchical, and rather than storing ``onset`` or ``offset`` directly, we store onset time relative to the parent, which also has an onset time.
-The relative onset is called ``delta``, and the relative offset time relative to the parent is called ``delta_offset``.
-(Note that in contexts outside of AMADS, "offset" is a synonym for "displacement" which is essentially a "delta" or "difference," so be careful not to be
+- Scores are hierarchical, but all nodes and leaves represent ``onset`` directly in absolute beat or time (not relative to the onset time of the parent).
+The end time is called ``offset`` and is computed as onset + duration.
+(Note that in contexts outside of AMADS, "offset" is a synonym for "displacement," which is essentially a "delta" or "difference," so be careful not to be
   confused: "onset" is the beginning, "offset" is the ending!)

-It follows that to get the onset time, you form the sum of your ``delta`` with the onset time of your parent, which recursively is the ``delta`` of the parent plus the onset of your grandparent, etc. The top of the hierarchy is a Score object, which has no ``parent`` and whose ``onset`` is defined to be its ``delta``.
+The use of absolute onset times makes it relatively expensive to shift an object in time.
+E.g. to move a measure to a later time, you must shift not only the ``onset`` of the ``Measure`` but also all of the ``Note``s and other objects in the ``Measure``.
+However, the most common reason to use a ``Measure`` or some other object at another time is to reuse the object in a different context, e.g. to copy a measure from one part to another part.
+Since all member objects have a reference to their parent, the copy must be a deep copy of the entire subtree.
+Given the cost of the deep copy, the cost of recomputing the ``onset``s is negligible.
+In addition, using an absolute ``onset`` simplifies a lot of code and makes access to the ``onset`` more efficient.

 The music representation hierarchy is constrained to match intuitive ideas about music structure.
 The levels of hierarchy are ``Score``,